 It’s a good idea to openly communicate with your team to test your thinking when you’re trying to fix unclear roles and responsibilities.
 If you feel like your team members need to clarify their roles, then it’s likely they feel the same.

 Ask your team members for feedback and see whether they feel the uncertainty that you do.
 Some team members will stay silent even when they feel confused, so it can be useful to bring the confusion out into the open.

 Remember: if the roles in your team don’t seem clear to you, then they probably aren’t clear to others either.
 Be sure to ask questions and clarify your understanding.

-Go and start clearing up the unclear roles and responsibilities, so that everyone can do their jobs well.
-This will improve performance, result in greater job satisfaction and reduce the ability for others to avoid doing their work.
+Once you make improvements to clarify unclear roles and responsibilities, everyone can do their jobs well.
+This will improve performance, result in greater job satisfaction and reduce the ability for people to get away with avoiding work!

 4. Clarify Unclear Roles and Responsibilities by Tracking Your Tasks

 When we don’t have a clear idea of what our teams are working on, things can get confusing.
 Make sure you’re able to track the work of your team in some way.

 This may be using a system or even a simple spreadsheet.
 Whatever you choose to use, make sure you can monitor progress and keep an eye on the different work happening in your team.